zhenkaiwong/SolrInstanceManager/CLI/readme.md

 ## File structure

-- `App.config`: Contains the configurable settings for application.
+- `AppSettings.json`: Contains the configurable settings for application.
 Check [Appendix 1](#Appendix-1) for the content structure
 - `solrentries.json`: Contains all the registered Solr instances.
 Check [Appendix 2](#Appendix-2) for the content structure
 - `/solrpackages`: The cache folder for downloaded Solr packages.
 Application will first determine if the required version of Solr package exists in this folder first before it attempts to download it from source
 - `/certificates`: This folder contains all certificates created and installed by SolrInstanceManager for your Solr instance with `-https` parameter presented in `create-instance` command